impostorsguides/impostorsguides.github.io/rbenv/part-2/2-n-content.md

 }
 ```

 Here we create a `.ruby-version` file with one version of Ruby (`1.0-pre`), and create a fake "installed" version with a different version number (`1.2.3`).
 As a sanity check, we run `rbenv local` once to confirm that it outputs the first version number.

 We then run `rbenv local` a 2nd time, and this time we pass it the 2nd version number.
 We then assert that the command exited successfully and that our the contents of our `.ruby-version` file changed from the 1st Ruby version to the 2nd one.

+#### Unsetting the Ruby version

 Last test: